GoobyFRS/bluebotpc-web/pages/contact.md

 ## About Us

-Originally founded in Lone Tree, Colorado on July 7th 2022 as a Game Server Hosting company.
+Started in Aurora, Colorado in 2015 as a PC Repair shop.
+We moved to our Lone Tree, Colorado location and stood up our Game Server Hosting division on July 7th 2022.
+As of July 1st 2023 we have relocated to North Dakota and exploring our options for growth in this under-served space.

 ### Limitations